subwiz/fileitimg/README.md

-# fileitimg
+# FileIt.in image uploader

-FileIt.in image uploader
+Quick uploader for [FileIt.in](http://fileit.in/).
+Only for own use.